RcppCore/rcpp-gallery/_posts/2013-01-06-using-the-rcpp-timer.md

 repeatedly as shown here) so this is not really a permanent cost to bear when running simulations with R.

-It also show the useful of a fine-grained timer at the code level.
+It also show the usefulness of a fine-grained timer at the code level.